Auction Market Theory – Understanding of market and orderflow dynamics

 Therefore return back to the previous day value is expected.

-Responsive activity is often seen in form of quick spikes and stops runs where the market reaches a certain level of liquidity and returns back to the fair value.
+Responsive activity is often seen in quick spikes and stops runs where the market reaches a certain level of liquidity and returns to the fair value.

 Initiating activity is unexpected.

 When the market breaks below the value, selling is unexpected.